What Is Brown Spot?

 

-Brown Spot, a common fungal disease affecting turfgrass, is caused by the fungus Rhizoctonia solani.
+Brown Spot, a common fungal disease affecting grass in Georgia, is caused by the fungus Rhizoctonia solani.
 This disease can significantly impair the aesthetics and health of lawns, gardens, and golf courses.
 To effectively manage Brown Spot, it is essential to understand its symptoms, life cycle, and the best practices for treatment and prevention.

 Identifying Brown Spot